globus-gladier/gladier-client-template/README.md

 # gladier-client-template

-Step-by-step guide into creating a fully automated experiment with the use of [Globus](https://www.globus.org) tools.
-This guide was designed to use [Gladier](https://www.gladier.org).
-A full documentation can ben found at [Gladier Read the Docs](https://gladier.readthedocs.io/).
-Further reading include [FuncX](https://www.funcx.org) to get familiar with the remote execution used on our automation.
+This is a step-by-step guide to creating a fully automated experiment with the use of [Globus](https://www.globus.org) tools via the [Gladier](https://github.com/globus-gladier/gladier) automation library.
+Full documentation can be found at [Gladier Read the Docs](https://gladier.readthedocs.io/); see also [FuncX](https://www.funcx.org) for information about the remote execution mechanisms used in our automation.

-## Your Journey starts here.
+## Your Journey starts here ...
-### If you chose to accept it.
+### If you choose to accept the challenge.
 ------------------------------
 Hello traveler.
-Welcome to the guide into the _Globus Architecture for Data-Intensive Experimental Research_, in short, GLADIER.
+Welcome to this guide to the _Globus Architecture for Data-Intensive Experimental Research_, in short, GLADIER--a library designed to facilitate the authoring of **flows**, sequences of **actions** (e.g., running a program, transferring data, publishing data) associated with the processing of data from experimental facilities.

-This repository is designed to be a step-by-step guide through the complexities of Gladier and its tools.
+This step-by-step guide to the use of Gladier and associated tools will prepare you to author and run multi-step flows.
-For full automation of an experiment, there is infrastructure setup's that cannot be ignored.
-This is usually done once and allows the user to focus on tool development.
-A sequence of actions will be described as a flow.

-    > *Flow* refers to a sequence of actions that are applied given a collection of variables.
-This sequence have a `recipe` or *flow-definition* that needs to be specified.
-This flow-definition contains all information necessary to execute each step of the flow, including:
+> A `flow` is a sequence of actions that are to be performed.
+This sequence is defined by a `recipe` (also known as a *flow-definition*).
+A flow-definition contains all information necessary to execute each step of the flow, including:<br>
-    * *What's*: Actions that will be executed
+    * **What**: The actions to be executed <br>
-    * *Where's*: Where which action will be executed
+    * **Where**: Where each action is to be executed <br>
-    * *When's*: Sequence that each action gets executed
+    * **When**: The order in which the actions are executed

 A **client** is the code that defines all necessary information to run a flow.
-To simplify the understanding of each step, we created flows with just one step represeting the three main operations, which are:
+To simplify understanding, we work here with three example flows that each comprise a single step representing three types of operation:

-* **Process** found at `simple_clients/example_client_process.py`
+* The **Process** flow, at `simple_clients/example_client_process.py`, runs a program at a specified location
-* **Transfer** found at `simple_clients/example_client_transfer.py`
+* The **Transfer** flow, at `simple_clients/example_client_transfer.py`, transfers data from one location to another
-* **Publish** found at `simple_clients/example_client_publish.py`
+* The **Publish** flow, at `simple_clients/example_client_publish.py`, loads data and metadata to a catalog

 ## Installing Gladier

+For full automation of an experiment, there is infrastructure setup that cannot be ignored.
+This is usually done once, after which you can focus on tool development.

-To run this tutorial we advise that a new python environment is created.
-For simplicity, we will use [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+We advise creating a new Python environment to run this tutorial.
+For simplicity, we use [miniconda](https://docs.conda.io/en/latest/miniconda.html):

     conda create -n gladier-test python pip
     conda activate gladier-test